 To this day, Danish people carry on the tradition by lighting a candle on 4 May to celebrate the end of the dark times and revere the freedom of light.

 Denmark is famous for being one of the happiest countries in the world.
-It lost the number one spot to Finland in 2020, but they haven’t let that put them off!
+It lost the number one spot to Finland in recent years, but they haven’t let that put them off!

 The Danish sense of humor involves a lot of self-deprecation and irony.
 There’s only one nuance to that rule – the only thing funnier than making fun of themselves is making fun of neighboring Sweden.